rudiv/Rudi.Dev.FastEndpoints.MessagePack/README.md

 ## Will it work with any FE project

-Probably, **but you must be using .NET 8.0**.
-Why?
-Because AcceptsMetadata wasn't public before.
-I could probably work around it, but it took long enough to get working as is.

-If you're accepting MessagePack requests globally, this library has to adjust the endpoint registration.
-It's a little hacky as it overrides all endpoints to allow the new content types.
-If you're doing anything non-standard, there's a chance it won't work.
+Yup, most likely.

 ## Usage

 Add `Rudi.Dev.FastEndpoints.MessagePack` from NuGet.

-To add support for input bindings globally, you need to call `.AddMessagePackBinding()` before `.AddFastEndpoints()`, and `.UseEndpointsWithMessagePack()` *after* `.UseFastEndpoints()`.
+To add support for input bindings globally, you need to call `.AddMessagePackBinding()` before `.AddFastEndpoints()`, and `.ConfigureInboundMessagePack()` to a global configurator within FastEndpoints.

 For example:
 ```csharp